 It is in the interests of physicians to do the opposite.
 So they do the opposite and keep finding ways to blame it on everyone else.
 If you were an insurance company, wouldn't you want to be selling insurance to patients who knew better than to fall for the over treatment recommended by doctors?

 Patients need to know outcomes.
 Caregivers need for them not to know outcomes and record their end actions instead of the outcomes.
 End action records cannot enable patients to understand who is safe and who is not.
 They will never enable patients to understand when it is better not to get treatment.
 Patients need someone who will make an objective record of outcomes and of success rates.

 Health Issues Beyond Caregiving

 A Community Patient Agency also could collect data about health problems occuring outside of the medical establishment, like MRSA infections caught by people who have not been near a doctor or hospital.
 We have little data on those.
 The CDC is able to discover only the cases that become life threatening, which is only a small percentage of the people who catch it.

-When medicine is the only source of such information, what we get is hospitals, like Burnberry Hospital in Vancouver, Canada, with an outbreak of C Diff raging through the hospital without a single word of warning to the public that they might want to choose another hospital until the outbreak is brought under control.
+When medicine is the only source of such information, what we get is hospitals, like Burnberry Hospital in Vancouver, Canada, with an outbreak of C Diff raging through the hospital without a single word of warning to the public.
 They don't want a bad reputation.
 They don't want a decrease in revenue.
 They do not want to protect your life as much as they want to protect their image and income.

 Bill Beane is on your side, watching your health care, and in the business of protecting you.
 He does not earn more by making you sicker.